By Deborah Goonan, Independent American Communities

 Once the claim enters the Tribunal phase, the case and its resolution become part of the public record.

-A detailed outline of the CRT process is available here:
+See this detailed outline of the CRT process.

 Comparison of British Columbia’s strata laws and CRT with statutes and dispute resolution in U.S. Association-Governed Communities: